sshepar2/vasp/README.md

 Can be easily implemented into an automated workflow.

-An examlpe script is in vasp/examples/. run DMABN_transform.sh which uses POSCAR in the same directory which calls transform.py multiple times.
+An example script is in vasp/examples/. run DMABN_transform.sh which uses POSCAR in the same directory which calls transform.py multiple times.

 ### molecule_analyzer.m